SUNDAY, FEB 11, 2018: NOTE TO FILE

 Of course all of Dr. Reichel-Dolmatoff's informants, men and women, considered all the changes Búnkuasé had instigated to have been for the better, to have allowed all, for 1,100 years, to live the prosperous life of enough.
 Anthropologists, serving their globe dominating empire of civilized growth, could not believe such aberrant behavior possible.

-As noted elsewhere, I propose that humans be known as Homo sapiens narrator.
+As noted elsewhere, I propose that humans be known as Homo s. sapiens var. narrator.
 I am a storyteller, you're a storyteller, we're all storytelling animals.
 Some actually don't believe their own stories, nor the narratives others tell.
 Some listen to Nature who has all the answers.